mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-01-14-bird-o-portrait.md

 ---
-layout: work
+layout: media
 title: "Feather necklace"
-description: "PaperFaces portrait of Bird O. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Bird O. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-bird-o-lg.jpg
   thumb: paperfaces-bird-o-150.jpg